adamsiwiec1/adamsiwiec1/README.md

 According to professional spreadsheet gurus (aka PMs), HR (aka People Ops Pros), or CEOs who spend the weekend (aka Sunday-Saturday) on their boat or coaching their son's lacrosse team, I have no skills because I failed to update my JIRA ticket titled "Rewrite the entire codebase".
 Turns out...if they logged into production more than once a year...they would have noticed it's been live for months.

 Jokes aside, I'm a versatile engineer and am very passionate about my work.
-I can confidently say I can deliver nearly any solution in a matter of days of weeks.
+I can confidently say I will deliver nearly any software solution in a matter of days or weeks.

 1. Automate a majority of your existing development with AI allowing you to cut engineering costs by over 50% and decrease the size of your workforce by up to 90%, while concurrently increasing the revenue of your organization and quality of your software.
 2. Design the Information System and data model for your entire organization, along with a suite of software products that boost your efficiency (and revenue) by over 200% within 30 days of release.